 Bhadla Solar Park

-[note: the Golmud Solar Park in Qinghai Province in China is a slightly larger project than Bhadla, however, it remains under development.
+[Note: The Golmud Solar Park in Qinghai Province in China is a slightly larger project than Bhadla, however, it remains under development.
 Once completed, Golmud will be larger than Bhadla.
-Please note that solar parks are ever-expanding, so the list of largest solar parks in this article is a 2021 snapshot of an evolving market.]
+Please note that solar parks are ever-expanding, so this is a snapshot of an evolving market].

 The Sweihan Photovoltaic Independent Power Project in Abu Dhabi, UAE, is 1177 MW.
-Tengger Desert Solar Park takes up over 10,000 acres in China’s northwestern Ningxia province and has a total capacity of 1,547 MW.
+Another example of a large solar plant is the Noor Solar Plant in Abu Dhabi, which has a capacity of over 1 GW.

 How are solar parks, solar plants, and solar farms different?